SawatKia/WealthTracking/readme.md

 ## Common Issues and Troubleshooting
 - **Issue 1**: If the backend is not connecting to PostgreSQL, ensure your `.env` file has the correct values and Docker Desktop is running.
 - **Issue 2**: If the frontend is not starting, make sure all dependencies are installed with `npm install`.
-- **Issue 3**: you might want to remove the docker volume for some reason. which can be done by this step
+- **Issue 3**: you might want to remove the docker volume for some reason (eg. modifying the `.env` file, need to remove the volume to make a change to affect). which can be done by this step:
   - Stop your Docker containers: `docker-compose down`
   - Remove the volume: `docker volume rm <your_project_name_postgres_data>` If you're unsure about the exact volume name, you can list all volumes with `docker volume ls` and look for the one related to your data.